Azure/azure-sdk-for-java/sdk/communication/azure-communication-chat/README.md

 #### Add participants

-Use `addParticipants` method to add participants to the thread identified by threadId.
+Use `addParticipants` method to add participants to the chat thread.
 `participants` list of participants to be added to the thread;

 - `communicationIdentifier`, required, is the CommunicationIdentifier you've created by using the CommunicationIdentityClient.
 More info at: [Create A User](https://docs.microsoft.com/azure/communication-services/quickstarts/access-tokens?pivots=programming-language-java#create-a-user).